200 Volunteer Abroad & Study Abroad Scholarships & Grants

-Agape Volunteers is another affordable organization to check out, offering volunteer abroad experiences in Africa starting at $510 for two weeks.
+Agape Volunteers is another affordable organization to check out, offering volunteer abroad experiences in Africa starting at £510 for two weeks, which includes free comprehensive travel insurance.
+When you factor in the free trip insurance and everything else they include, Agape Volunteers emerges as one of the most affordable volunteer programs in Africa.
 Looking at other areas of the world?
 Consider Volunteering Solutions, which offers volunteer and intern abroad experiences in 20+ countries starting at $200 for one week.

 Another way to cut costs for travel is through a paid teaching opportunity, such as an i-to-i Paid Teaching placement, in which participants are provided a monthly stipend and accomodations to Teach English as a Foreign Language (TEFL) in Thailand, China, and Vietnam.

 Lastly, volunteering with award-winning Global Vision International, which is one of the largest and most established volunteer organizations in the world (along with being one of the most highly rated on our site) with 2,000 volunteers per year, may cost $2,000 or more for the program fee.

 If you're looking for tips for getting free airfare or finding no-cost volunteer projects, learn how you can volunteer abroad for free.